01

 For paper forms, scanned reports, old statements, and image-only PDFs.

 Use Image to Excel to work from scanned PDF pages, review the extracted grid, and export XLSX or CSV.
+Not sure it is actually scanned?
+Check whether your PDF is scanned or searchable first.

 Workflow